Pastoral Care Services

 Pastoral Care Services provides 24-hour, on-call access through the services of the Coordinator of Pastoral Care and our volunteer chaplains.
 As part of the patient-admission process, patients are asked questions regarding spiritual care, including whether they would like to speak to a Hurley chaplain or their own spiritual advisors.

-To contact one of our chaplains, patients and families may tell their nurse or call (810) 262-9517.
+To contact one of our chaplains, patients and families may also tell their nurse or call (810) 262-9517.
 If the need for pastoral care is urgent, please page Pastoral Care Services through the hospital operators.

 Caring, confidential pastoral care